Skip links

 in Tags

-Steen Willadsen in Cambridge, UK, obtains 5 homozygous twin sheep by splitting a single embryo (embryo splitting)
+Steen Willadsen in Cambridge, UK, obtains 5 identical twin sheep by splitting a single embryo (embryo splitting)

 1983